PhilHen/HieroglyphicKeyboards/README.md

 | <ALTGR>+t | ṯ |
 | <ALTGR>+ù𓏤 (azerty be) | ꜥ |

-Corresponding uppercase glyphs can be obtained with <SHIFT>.
+Corresponding uppercase transliteration characters can be obtained with <SHIFT>.